Agora-wireless/Agora/README.md

      </pre>
      This will output a file named `topology.json` with all the discoverable serial IDs included.
    * Modify `data/topology.json` by adding/removing serials of client Irises you'd like to include from your setup.
-In M3A experiments, we have two UEs (Bob and Eve) and the two json files we used are `topology-vulture.json` and `topology-vulture-listener.json`.
+In M3A experiments, we have two UEs (Bob and Eve) and the two json files we used are `topology-vulture.json` and `topology-vulture-listener.json` for Bob and Eve respectively.
    * For USRP-based RRU and UEs, modify the existing `data/topology.json` and enter the appropriate IDs.
    In M3A, we ran `./build/data_generator --conf_file data/examples/dl-vulture.json` to generate required data files. **Note:** This step is valid in our experiment; it indeed does not give Eve any information about sent bits but merely letting us check if decoded bits at Eve are correct.
-   * Run `./build/user --conf_file data/examples/dl-vulture.json`, in order to configure Bob
+   * Run `./build/user --conf_file data/examples/dl-vulture.json`, in order to configure Bob.
+This is the file where we set carrier frequency, trasmit/receive gains, sample rate, mcs information and so forth.
    * Run `./build/user --conf_file data/examples/dl-vulture-listener.json`, in order to configure Eve.
 Notice that the only difference in Bob's vs Eve's json is that Eve had a different `frame_schedule: BGCLGGGPGDDDG`.
     Consequnetly, using two separate json files and just different P slot positions Alice does single-user transmission while Eve overhears all the downlink signals.
  * Run Agora on the server connected to the Faros RRU